-The Technology and Facilities functions, often supported by Corporate Affairs/ Service functions, at each MTN operation are responsible for identifying and managing climate change related risks.
-The Risk and Compliance functions are responsible for the overall reporting of the 32 Principal Risks which impact the MTN Group.
-Of the Principal Risks at Group level, climate change is identified as part of the Principal risk 25 due to its potential threat to continuity of operations.
+The Technology and Facilities functions, often supported by Corporate Affairs/ Service/ Sustainability functions, at each MTN operation are responsible for identifying and managing climate change related risks using the Enterprise Risk Management (ERM) methodology.
+ERM provides an approach to uniformly identify and evaluate potential events which may impact MTN's ability to achieve its objectives, in line with its strategy, risk appetite and risk preferences.
+The Risk identification stage identifies risks, which could affect MTN's achievement of objectives and opportunities to enhance business performance.
+A common risk universe referred to as the Principle Risks, facilitates identification of risks that affect the MTN Group.
+Of the Principal Risks at Group level, climate change is covered under Principal Risk 20 (Continuity Risk) and Principal Risk 23 (Social and Environmental) due to its potential threat to continuity of operations; and risk of not meeting stakeholders social and environmental expectations.
 The identified risks are prioritised based on a quantified probability and impact assessment, and response strategies developed based on the nature and materiality of the risk, and reported to the local operations' executive, audit and risk compliance committees as appropriate.
 The identification and mitigation processes of environmental, physical, financial and regulatory risks is managed or coordinated in conjunction with the risk owners by trained Energy and Carbon champions and other individuals within each country of operation.
 The Group ensures that each country's operation actively manages physical, financial and regulatory risks and impacts in a customised manner within local operating and environmental contexts by ensuring energy and carbon managers/ champions in technical functions.
 These champions are supported by finance, facilities, business risk management and corporate services team members.
-The Group's sustainability function undertakes the consolidation and reporting of each country's activities and results through monthly to quarterly energy and carbon foot printing, analysis and reporting, and through monthly overall risk and legal reports to their Group Business Risk Management functions.
-Group level environmental risks are incorporated into sustainability, energy and carbon reports, CDP reports, and UN Global Reporting Initiative (GRI) IV and Global Compact Reports, which are ultimately presented on an annual basis on the company's website.
+The Group's sustainability function undertakes the consolidation and reporting of each country's activities and results through monthly and guarterly energy and carbon foot printing, analysis and reporting, and through monthly overall risk and legal reports to their Group Business Risk Management functions.
+Group level environmental risks are incorporated into sustainability, energy and carbon reports, CDP reports, Global Compact Reports, and our annual Sustainability Report which is prepared with reference to the Global Reporting Initiative (GRI) Sustainability Reporting Standards; which are ultimately presented on a basis annually on company's website.
 These are also presented to the Group Social and Ethics Committee on a scheduled basis and included in monthly reports to the Group Risk and Compliance function.
 Consolidated reports are reviewed annually and approved by the Group Executive, including the Group President and CEO, and Group Social and Ethics Committee for integrated annual report publication.